jemliwassel/Microservices-Flask-GRPC-TP2_suite/README.md

-# UE-AD-A1-GRAPHQL
+# UE-AD-A1-GRPC

-GraphQL TP
+GRPC TP

 TP VERT : Finished

 ## Introduction

-This repository contains the source code and documentation for the graphQL TP.
+This repository contains the source code and documentation for the GRPC TP.
-The TP includes modifying the Movie service with graphQL and the User service that interacts with the other services.
+The TP includes modifying the services Time, Booking and User with grpc.

 ## Set up